txhaflaire/JamfCheck/README.md

     - Show or Stream and Export logs from Jamf Protect
     - Provides a way to test Threat Prevention by generating and executing an EICAR test
     - Provides a way to test Analytics for Jamf Protect by creating a LaunchAgent
+    - Provides a way to test Web Protection for Jamf Protect
     - Test connectivity to SIEM/Webhook solutions using HTTP
     - Initiate and review XProtect Remediator Scan Results